Baloch Students Organization: BSO – Azad

-The original BSO–Azad is said to have been formed from the "most militant sections" of the BSO.
-It advocated radical struggle for `national liberation' and stood for full independence of Balochistan.
+The original BSO – Azad is said to have been formed from the "most militant sections" of the BSO.
+It advocated radical struggle for "national liberation" and stood for full independence of Balochistan.
 After its consolidation by Allah Nazar Baloch in 2002, when he was a medical student, the group is said to have obtained wide support among the Baloch students.
-Senior columnist of Dawn, Nadeem F. Paracha, states that it was directly involved in the formation of insurgency groups such as the Balochistan Liberation Army and Baloch Republican Army.
+It was believed that groups like the Balochistan Liberation Army (BLA) and Balochistan Liberation Front (BLF) grew out of BSO – Azad.
+Senior columnist of Dawn, Nadeem F. Paracha, states that it was directly involved in the formation of insurgency groups such as the Balochistan Liberation Army (BLA) and Baloch Republican Army (BRA).

 The Pakistani state is said to view the organization with such concern as to ban it in 2013, a month before the elections.
-The Asian Human Rights Commission condemned the ban and severely castigated the Pakistan government.
-It said that "in an effort to show the international community that it is taking action against the fundamentalist and religious terrorist organizations," the government has banned three secular and nationalist organizations instead, while it showed "continued loyalties towards the Taliban and similar terrorist groups."
+The Asian Human Rights Commission (AHRC) condemned the ban and severely castigated the Pakistan government.
+It said that: "in an effort to show the international community that it is taking action against the fundamentalist and religious terrorist organizations", the government has banned three secular and nationalist organizations instead, while it showed: "continued loyalties towards the Taliban and similar terrorist groups".

+Its leader was Zahid Baloch until in March 2014 he was abducted in Quetta in March 2014 in front of eyewitnesses by men who arrived in SUVs used by the Pakistani Army.
+Zahid was made to squat on the road and hit on the head several times, after which he was blindfolded and taken away.
+The police have refused to register a complaint, and his whereabouts are unknown.